Skip to content

 style End fill:#f9f,stroke:#333,stroke-width:2px

-• Rules are pure functions: JSON in, JSON out.
+• Scripts are pure functions: JSON in, JSON out.

-• Rules can be tested offline with a static fixture.
+• Scripts can be tested with a static fixture, no compiler required.

-• It does not parse template instantiations.
-It sees the template declaration.
+• It does not instantiate templates.
+It sees the template declaration as the codex parser produced it.

 • It does not evaluate constexpr.
 Values are represented as their source text.